frontenddogma/web-development-glossary/manuscript/l.md

 LESS/Less
 : A dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
 The indented syntax of Less is a nested metalanguage, as valid CSS is valid Less code with the same semantics.
 Less provides the following mechanisms: variables, nesting, mixins, operators, and functions.
 The main difference between Less and other CSS precompilers is that Less allows real-time compilation via less.js by the browser.
 Less was first released in 2009.&nbsp;[†](#w-less) ℹ︎&nbsp;[lesscss.org](http://lesscss.org/)

+Let’s Encrypt
+: A non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge.
+The certificate is valid for 90 days, during which renewal can take place at any time.
+The offer is accompanied by an automated process designed to overcome manual creation, validation, signing, installation, and renewal of certificates for secure websites.
+Let’s Encrypt launched in 2016.&nbsp;[†](#w-lets-encrypt) ℹ︎&nbsp;[letsencrypt.org](https://letsencrypt.org/)

 LIFO
 : → Last In, First Out